Common Symptoms of a Surging Respiratory Virus and Tips for Prevention

 HMPV is a common and seasonal respiratory virus.

-“This is a known seasonal respiratory pathogen doing what it does every winter and spring,” Dr. Tyler B. Evans, adjunct associate professor in population and public health sciences at USC Keck School of Medicine, told The Epoch Times.
+“This is a known seasonal respiratory pathogen doing what it does every winter and spring,” Dr. Tyler B. Evans, adjunct associate professor in population and public health sciences at the University of Southern California Keck School of Medicine, told The Epoch Times.

 What Is HMPV?

 HMPV is a virus that infects the nose, throat, and lungs.
-For most people, it feels like a cold but can lead to complications like croup and pneumonia.
+For most people, it feels like a cold but can lead to complications such as croup and pneumonia.

 The virus was first confirmed in humans in 2001, but scientists say it has been spreading among humans for at least 50 years.
 It is in the same family of viruses as the respiratory syncytial virus.

-The virus is very common, with most children likely to be infected by age 5, and people can be infected multiple times in their lives—though symptoms are less severe after the first infection.
-It accounts for about one in 10 respiratory infections and can occur at any time of year, though most infections occur during winter and spring.
+The virus is very common; most children are likely to have been infected by age 5, and people can be infected multiple times in their lives, although symptoms are less severe after the first infection.
+It accounts for about one in 10 respiratory infections and can occur at any time of year, although most infections occur during winter and spring.

 “HMPV is not an unusual cause of upper respiratory infections, and I am not surprised it is being detected in wastewater,” Evans said.